Optilux is an open source collection of tools that provide advanced techniques to design, simulate, and analyze optical

 - Optilux supports advanced modulation formats.

-- Optilux can operate on both scalar or two-dimensional electric fields.
+- Optilux can operate on both single or dual-polarization electric fields.

 - Optilux efficiently exploits powerful algorithms, like adaptive-step size fiber propagation, Karhunen-Loève noise expansion, golden-search methods for optimization, saddle-point method, etc.